 Environmental Awareness for Children and Youth

-This, our latest initiative conceptualized back in 2012, aims to inspire and educate the local population of school children to better appreciate and protect the beautiful and vulnerable environment that they live in.
+Conceptualized back in 2012, the EACY Program aims to inspire and educate the local population of school children to better appreciate and protect the beautiful and vulnerable environment they live in.
 We hope to help develop a generation of children and youth with new values and sincere appreciation for nature, who will demonstrate an active concern for environmental conservation.

-The program activities take place at 3 different levels and locations:
+The program activities take place at several different levels and locations:

-- The Stairway Theatre, where students watch the theatre play “The Lorax”, followed by a discussion on the message of the play and the relevance of this message in a local as well as a global context.
+- The Stairway Theatre, where students watch the theatre rendition of Dr. Seuss’ “The Lorax”, followed by a discussion on the message of the play and the relevance of this message in a local as well as a global context.

 - The Sea Adventure School (SAS), which is a floating classroom that immerses students into marine environments in order to educate and inspire them beyond what is possible in a traditional classroom.

 - Stairway Organic Farm, which is a venue for especially many indigenous children and youth to visit to learn about sustainable farming methods.

-Any parent, grand-parent or person with a concern for the well-being of future generations should be utterly alarmed by the findings concerning the state of our planet released by scientist around the world over the past many years.
+Any person with a concern for the well-being of future generations should be utterly alarmed by the findings concerning the state of our planet released by scientist around the world over the past many years.
 It is beyond any doubt that the long term habitability of planet Earth for people and animals alike has become an issue of grave concern.
-Thousands of species of animals, along with many less fortunate people, have already felt the detrimental effects of changing weather patterns.
-Climate change, or should we take our heads out of the sand and call it climate crisis, is beyond any doubt largely caused by human activity, if we will trust an overwhelming majority of independent scientists, who have researched the issue for decades.
+Thousands of species of animals, along with many less fortunate people, have already felt the detrimental effects of changing weather patterns. /Climate change is beyond any doubt largely caused by human activity, if we will trust an overwhelming majority of independent scientists, who have researched the issue for decades.
 A logic conclusion to this would be that our hope lies in changed human behavior.